-The applicant shall ensure that stripping of vegetation, or other development will be done in such a way that will minimize soil erosion.
+The applicant shall ensure that stripping of vegetation, or other existing material within the proposed development will be done in such a way that will minimize soil erosion.
 Temporary seeding and/or mulching may be required by the Board to protect exposed critical areas during development.
-Whenever practical, natural vegetation shall be retained, protected and supplemented.
+Whenever practical, natural vegetation shall be retained around the border of the proposed development and shall remain untouched or manipulated so as to provide a natural buffer.

-- Class C stone per NHDOT Standard Specifications for Road and Bridge Construction shall be provided in ditches where soil or velocity conditions warrant protection from erosion as determined by the Engineer. - 2.
+- 1. Class C stone per NHDOT Standard Specifications for Road and Bridge Construction shall be provided in ditches where soil or velocity conditions warrant protection from erosion as determined by the Engineer. - 2.
 All disturbed areas shall be provided with at least four (4) inches of topsoil and shall be stabilized by seeding and mulching or planting. - 3.
 No topsoil shall be removed from a development site without written approval of the Planning Board. - 4.
-Stripped topsoil is to be piled and reused on the site where needed. - The site shall be adequately landscaped.
-Landscape treatment shall consist of natural, undisturbed vegetation or features, or ground cover, shrubs, or trees as appropriate necessary to preserve the town's rural character. - 6.
+Stripped topsoil is to be piled and reused on the site where needed. - 5.
+The site shall be adequately landscaped.
+Landscape treatment shall consist of native, noninvasive natural, undisturbed vegetation or features, or ground cover, shrubs, or trees as necessary to preserve the town's rural character. - 6.
 Sediment in the run-off water shall be trapped by the use of sediment basins or other acceptable methods until the disturbed area is stabilized.
-Diversions, sediment retention basins, and other such devices, shall be constructed prior to any on-site grading or disturbance of existing surface material. - 7.
-All site plans or subdivision plans shall include erosion control measures both during construction and any permanent controls to remain after construction.
+Diversions, sediment retention basins, and other such devices, shall be constructed prior to any on-site grading or disturbance of existing surface material.

+7. All site plans or subdivision plans shall include erosion control measures both during construction and any permanent controls to remain after construction.